daegalus/dart-uuid/README.md

 v4() returns a string representation of the uuid.

 v4buffer() Returns a List<int> `buffer`, if specified, also writes the data to the provided buffer.

+v4obj() Returns a UuidValue, which has a validation check and some internal functions wrapping the string.

 Example: Generate string UUID with different RNG method